Romain-Couyoumtzelis/HHL-algorithm/README.md

 - A clean, minimal implementation using modern Qiskit primitives (statevector resources).
 - Explicit construction of controlled-U gates by exponentiating a Hermitian A with SciPy and wrapping as Qiskit unitaries.
 - A recursive, gate-level QFT and inverse QFT that matches QPE requirements.
-- A controlled R_y rotation schedule matched to eigenvalues that are powers of two for a simple, exact path.
+- A controlled $R_y$ rotation schedule matched to eigenvalues that are powers of two for a simple, exact path.
-- Validation blocks that prove cU followed by its inverse is identity, QFT correctness on basis states, and correctness of the reconstructed solution |x⟩.
+- Validation blocks that prove cU followed by its inverse is identity, QFT correctness on basis states, and correctness of the reconstructed solution $|x\rangle$.
 - Probability-of-success estimation for the ancilla measurement and histogram sampling.

 ## Visual overview 🖼️